Overview

 Entry criteria

-• There is no limit to the number of competitors permitted to enter this competition per organisation.
+• There is no limit to the number of competitors permitted to enter this competition per organisation (Disclaimer: For the Qualifier Stage, a maximum of three competitors per organisation may progress).

 How it works